keento0809/new-portfolio-website/README.md

-# KENTO's Portfolio website
+# KENTO's New Portfolio website

-This is my portfolio website, a simple but user-friendly and great UI design created with React.js and styled-components.
+This is my portfolio website, stylish and user-friendly design created with Next.js, TypeScript, TailwindCSS, and Contentful that is a Headless CMS.

-Everyone can check all of my projects created with various programming languages and tools on the portfolio website.
-And the order of projects is based on how featured the project is.
-Since my specialties of tech skills are Javascript, React.js, and Redux, I showcase my projects utilizing them a lot to highlight my skills.
+Everyone can check all of my projects created with various tech stacks on my portfolio website.
+As my specialties are Next.js, React.js, and TypeScript, I showcase my projects utilizing them a lot to highlight my skills.

 ## Demo link: